alfredapp/google-drive-workflow/README.md

 * <kbd>⌥</kbd><kbd>↩&#xFE0E;</kbd>: Reveal in Finder.
 * <kbd>⇧</kbd><kbd>↩&#xFE0E;</kbd>: Search on Google Drive’s website.

-You’ll be asked to build the cache on your first run.
+You’ll be asked to build the cache on the first run.
 A notification will show when it’s ready.
 The more files you have, the longer the wait.
 A macOS launchd agent will be loaded to do it daily.
 An immediate cache rebuild can be forced with <kbd>fn</kbd><kbd>↩&#xFE0E;</kbd>.

 The [Universal Actions](https://www.alfredapp.com/help/features/universal-actions/) make it straightforward to copy and move files to a Google Drive folder.